Emotionally Numb or Empathetic? Evaluating How LLMs Feel Using EmotionBench: Experimental Results

-To investigate the impact of model sizes on emotion appraisal capabilities, we opt for utilizing the most recent open-sourced LLM software, namely LLaMA 2~\cite{touvron2023llama2}.
-Checkpoints are downloaded from the official Huggingface website for both 7B (\texttt{Llama-2-7b-chat-hf}\footnote{\url{https://huggingface.co/meta-llama/Llama-2-7b-chat-hf}}) and 13B (\texttt{Llama-2-13b-chat-hf}\footnote{\url{https://huggingface.co/meta-llama/Llama-2-13b-chat-hf}}) models.
-We choose the models optimized for dialogue use cases instead of pre-trained ones.
-In order to ensure consistency with previous practices for OpenAI models, we set the temperature parameter to 0.01 (it cannot be zero) to obtain more deterministic results.
-The models are executed for inference only, without any modifications to their parameters, and the computations are performed on two NVIDIA A100 GPUs.
-Using the same situations in \S\ref{sec:rq1}, the results obtained from these experiments are presented in Table~\ref{tab-rq2}.
+\textbf{LLMs can evoke specific emotions in response to certain situations.} The results averaged by emotions of the GPT models and humans are summarized in Table~\ref{tab-gpt-brief}, while those of LLaMA-2 models are listed in Table~\ref{tab-llama-brief}.
+Due to space limit, detailed results of each factor are put in Table~\ref{tab-gpt} and Table~\ref{tab-llama} respectively in the appendix.
+The results indicate that LLMs generally exhibit an increase in negative emotions and a decrease in positive emotions when exposed to negative situations, showing their capacity for understanding different situations and human emotions.

-We have the following observations: (i) The LLaMA models demonstrate higher intensities of both positive and negative emotions in comparison to GPT models and human subjects. (ii) On average, the LLaMA models exhibit reduced emotional fluctuations compared to the GPT models. (iii) The larger LLaMA model displays significantly higher emotional changes than the smaller model.
-Additionally, the 7B model exhibits difficulties comprehending and addressing the instructions for completing the PANAS test.
+\textbf{The extent of emotional expression varies across different models.} It is noteworthy that GPT-3.5-Turbo, on average, does not display an increase in negative emotion; however, there is a substantial decrease in positive emotion.
+GPT-4 demonstrates a consistent pattern of providing the highest scores for positive emotions and the lowest scores for negative emotions, resulting in a negative score of 10.
+As for the LLaMA-2 models, they demonstrate higher intensities of both positive and negative emotions in comparison to GPT models and human subjects.
+However, LLaMA-2 models exhibit reduced emotional fluctuations compared to the GPT models.
+Moreover, the larger LLaMA-2 model displays significantly higher emotional changes than the smaller model.
+In our experiments, the 7B model exhibits difficulties comprehending and addressing the instructions for completing the PANAS test.
+Overall, we observe that LLMs perform better when the situations are closely related to certain items in the PANAS scale.
+Specifically, situations directly related to the emotion ``Depression'' led to better responses.
+Such improvement is also evident in closely related emotions such as ``Depression'' and ``Frustration.''

+\textbf{Existing LLMs do not fully align with human emotional responses.} For the default emotions, we find that LLMs generally exhibit a stronger intensity compared to human subjects.
+Emotion changes in LLMs are found to be generally more pronounced compared to human subjects, especially on their changes in the positive score.
+However, an interesting observation is that the intensity of evoked emotions tends to be similar across both LLMs and human subjects.